simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 * Associate the special key combination from the Trinket with that Quick Action.
 * Allow Automator to control the computer via Accessibilty Settings.

-This provess could be a whole article of its own - fortunately it's all documented in [this article on addictivetips.com](https://www.addictivetips.com/mac-os/run-an-applescript-with-a-keyboard-shortcut-on-macos/) which walks you through it all, I used this when setting mine up and it's worked great.
-The only thing that I would add is that for Mac OS Catalina you may get asked for confirmation by the operating system that you want Automator to have accessibility controls the first time you press the arcade button, so be sure to test it before you need it in that Zoom emergency!
+This process could be a whole article of its own - fortunately it's all documented in [this article on addictivetips.com](https://www.addictivetips.com/mac-os/run-an-applescript-with-a-keyboard-shortcut-on-macos/) which walks you through it all.
+I used this when setting mine up and it's worked great.
+For Mac OS Catalina you may get asked to confirm that you want Automator to have accessibility permissions the first time you press the arcade button, so be sure to test it before you need it in that Zoom emergency!

 ## Demo Time!